 - Access the NBME site with your USMLE ID.
 Complete the online application and pay fees.

-- Print and complete the Certification of Identification form (CIF), a How May We Help form, and a 2X2 picture.
-Submit all forms to the Registrar’s Office.
+- Print and complete the Certification of Identification form (CIF) and submit via the How May We Help Form located in your Student Portal.
+Please be sure to affix a 2X2 picture to the form or include it in the attachment.

 - Be sure to include your handwritten signature, digital signatures are not accepted.